 How to Travel With Refrigerated Medications?

-Take a few precautions before traveling with medications to ensure that they stay fresh.
+Take a few precautions before traveling with refrigerated medications to ensure that they maintain full potency.
 Before you go;

 check the expiry date on your drugs and make sure there is at least one month left in their potency window for safe use after arrival.